MikeRalphson/iodocs/README.md

 * If you want to use comments, use yaml (support added)
 * Optional load from URL mode, from env. var or user input
 * Server-side cacheing of specs
-* Ability to export iodocs/LiveDocs spec as OpenAPI (Swagger). *auth needs translating*
+* Ability to export iodocs/LiveDocs spec as OpenAPI (Swagger v2). *auth needs translating*
 * Report meaningful text for HTTP status codes
 * Updated jQuery and jQuery-ui
 * Fix -1 on optional numeric parameters [#208](https://github.com/mashery/iodocs/issues/208)